Do you snore or wake up gasping for air?

 Common signs of sleep apnea may include:

 Certain patients are at a higher risk of developing obstructive sleep apnea.
-If one or more of these risk factors apply to you, be sure to talk to a professional to determine if there is anything you can do to lower your risk and improve your health.
+If one or more of these risk factors apply to you, be sure to talk to a professional to determine if you can do anything to lower your risk and improve your health.

 Risk factors for sleep apnea:

 Studies suggest that patients with sleep apnea are more prone to heart attacks, depression, strokes, and other severe health concerns.
-Understanding your risk and the signs of sleep apnea may benefit you in the future.
+Understanding your risk and the signs of sleep apnea may benefit you.

 Treatment For Sleep Apnea in Washington, DC

-For patients who are exhibiting signs of sleep apnea, Dr. Deckard may work with you to order the necessary screenings and sleep testing.
+Dr. Deckard may work with you to order the necessary screenings and sleep testing for patients exhibiting signs of sleep apnea.
 The type of treatment you receive will depend on your overall health and the severity of sleep apnea.
 Dr. Deckard may advise patients to change certain lifestyle habits that may contribute to sleep apnea.

-At DC Precision Dentistry, Dr. Deckard offers a full range of sleep apnea solutions for patients in need.
+At DC Precision Dentistry, Dr. Deckard offers a full range of sleep apnea solutions for needy patients.
 Dr. Deckard may recommend an oral sleep appliance as an alternative to the CPAP machine.

 The goal of an oral sleep appliance is to reposition the jaw to allow proper airflow to pass through the appropriate passages.
 Oral appliance therapy is often successful for patients with mild to moderate sleep apnea or who have proven to be intolerant of the CPAP machine.